-This article describes how to use the One-vs-All Multiclass module in Azure Machine Learning designer.
+This article describes how to use the One-vs-All Multiclass component in Azure Machine Learning designer.
 The goal is to create a classification model that can predict multiple classes, by using the one-versus-all approach.

 More about one-versus-all models

 Some classification algorithms permit the use of more than two classes by design.
 Others restrict the possible outcomes to one of two values (a binary, or two-class model).
 But even binary classification algorithms can be adapted for multi-class classification tasks through a variety of strategies.

 This component implements the one-versus-all method, in which a binary model is created for each of the multiple output classes.
 The component assesses each of these binary models for the individual classes against its complement (all other classes in the model) as though it's a binary classification issue.
 In addition to its computational efficiency (only

 n_classes classifiers are needed), one advantage of this approach is its interpretability.
 Since each class is represented by one and one classifier only, it is possible to gain knowledge about the class by inspecting its corresponding classifier.
 This is the most commonly used strategy for multiclass classification and is a fair default choice.
 The component then performs prediction by running these binary classifiers and choosing the prediction with the highest confidence score.

 In essence, the component creates an ensemble of individual models and then merges the results, to create a single model that predicts all classes.
 Any binary classifier can be used as the basis for a one-versus-all model.

 For example, let’s say you configure a Two-Class Support Vector Machine model and provide that as input to the One-vs-All Multiclass component.
 The component would create two-class support vector machine models for all members of the output class.
 It would then apply the one-versus-all method to combine the results for all classes.

 The component uses OneVsRestClassifier of sklearn, and you can learn more details here.